appvia/tako/docs/tutorials/quickstart-guide.md

 ├── docker-compose.env.dev.yaml         # dev sandbox Compose environment override file
 ├── docker-compose.env.prod.yaml        # prod Compose environment override file
 ├── docker-compose.env.stage.yaml       # stage Compose environment override file
-├── appmeta.yaml                        # kev project manifest
+├── appmeta.yaml                        # Tako project manifest
 ├── ...
 ```

-Here's what happened, Kev has,
+Here's what happened, Tako has,
 - Inferred the configuration details already present in your compose Kubernetes deployment sources.
 - Assigned sensible defaults for any config it couldn't infer.
 - Created Compose overrides files for the `dev`, `prod` and `stage` environments.

-That's it, your Kev project is now ready!
+That's it, your Tako project is now ready!

 From now on it can,
 - Detect edits in your source compose file.